Anemia is a shortage of red blood cells that deprives the body of oxygen.

-Nothing is as good as sending a stool sample to the vet but the best quick check is to pull out the lower eyelid and check its color.
-Worms cause anemia (low red blood cell count).
+When checking for parasites, nothing is as good as sending a stool sample to the vet but the best quick at-home check is to pull out the lower eyelid and check its color.
 You want to see a nice, rich salmon color.
 If it is pale pink, or white, your goat most likely has worms.

 A goat with severe anemia will eventually go off its feed, and will need supplementary nutrition in addition to treatment for the anemia, in order to fully recover.
 Offer the goat high protein things to try and tempt its appetite; green leaves, pine needles, alfalfa hay, chaffhaye, whatever you can coax it to nibble.
 Remember to keep it adequately hydrated; if water with molasses or gatorade doesn’t tempt it, you will need to be giving subcutaneous fluids.